olympic-gym/olympic-gym.github.io/_posts/2020-09-23-AdvicesofNakerahPodcasts.md

 9. Certification is a more of credentials rather than an assured knowledge validation.
 10. Multinational companies look for what extra stuff you can do? extra circular activities, something that differentiates you from others.

+<u><a href="https://nakerah.net/podcast/05-moustafa-altantawy-solutions-architect-exabeam-x-fireeye-nokia-vodafone/" style="color:#000000;">Nakerah Podcast 05, Moustafa Altantawy</a></u>

+1. Building Your Network is very important, Bigger Network, More opportunity
+2. Choose a big goal and small ones to measure your success
+3. Your Connection will help you to land your first job
+4. LinkedIn from the most important tools to build your network
+5. Presence of a mentor will help you to save time and effort and stay away from mistakes
+6. One Mentor must be selected for each objective.
+Having more than one mentor will be a factor in distracting you
+7. your Mentor should have reached the goal you want to achieve or something like it 8.SoftSkills are very important.
+Do not focus on the technical side only and ignore the other, the consequences are dire
+9. The common belief that if you were not starting in the field, you cannot act on it is wrong.
+A lot of system/network Admins have switched to the domain even though they started somewhere else
+10. The difference between the environment in the Arab world and the United States is a strong competition.
+If you thought it is easier outside, you are wrong
+11. Strict to your goal, but be flexible to change unsuccessful plans
+12. Pentesting not the only field in CyberSecurity, try others
+13. be focused on one domain master, it then, move to another
+14. Helping others is an effective way to build relationships and gain different experiences.
+Your explanation of the information will greatly help you to understand and master it
+15. OS and Network basics are very important
+16. The field of a solution architect requires knowledge of several areas and you usually cannot start with it but only after going through the other different departments and gaining experience
+17. To enter the DevSecOps field, you must practice a lot in a High-level language such as Python

 ## Technical

+1. Basics of systems and networks are a must to start in CyberSecurity Carrer
+2. Opensource projects will help you understand concepts in depth

 * #### Reverse engineering and malware analysis